 What is Spelling Bee (NYT Spelling Bee Answers)

 The New York Times Spelling Bee, or simply the Spelling Bee, is a word game distributed in print since 2014 and electronically since 2018 by The New York Times.
 It was created by Frank Longo and is one of five games developed by the New York Times Games team.

 The game challenges players to construct words using the letters presented in a honeycomb pattern with six surrounding a central letter.
 Players must create words with at least four letters.
 Answers and solutions for each day’s puzzle are available online.
 The NYT Spelling Bee is a no-holds-barred Boggle with no time limit, perfect for those who love to solve puzzles and have fun with words.

-What is Scoring System in NYT Spelling Bee and How do You Earn More Points?
+What is the Scoring System in the NYT Spelling Bee and How do You Earn More Points?

 Did you know that there’s a scoring system in the NYT Spelling Bee game?
-If you’re not familiar with the game, it’s a word game where you have to spell words correctly in order to score points.
-The scoring system is actually quite simple.
+If you’re not familiar with the game, it’s a word game where you have to spell words correctly to score points.
+The scoring system is quite simple.

 - 4-letter words are worth 1 point each.
 So if you spell a 4-letter word correctly, you’ll earn 1 point.